 • Diagnostic fee: Most reputable companies charge a diagnostic fee, often applied towards the total repair cost.

-Our guarantee for San Diego oven repairs
+What to expect for San Diego oven repairs

 When to call us